 - Step three – if you are still not satisfied, you can take the matter to court.
 However, this is likely to cost you so you should be confident that you have a strong case before embarking on this.

 You can read more information on complaints and appeals on the AFM website.

 Roadside assistance in the Netherlands

-Car insurance companies in the Netherlands may offer roadside assistance insurance.
+Car insurance companies in the Netherlands, such as Allianz Global Assistance, may offer roadside assistance insurance.
 You can also join a membership club such as the Royal Dutch Touring Club (Algemene Nederlandse Wielrijdersbond – ANWB).
 This is the most well-known association in the Netherlands providing roadside assistance as well as a range of other services.

 - Netherlands Vehicle Authority (RDW) – ensures vehicle safety and compliance with insurance regulations in the Netherlands

 - Dutch Central Bank (De Nederlandsche Bank – DNB) – Dutch insurance regulator